gohandle/rb/README.md

 - COULD make the validator optional to provide, but it should error cleary if bind is called with the validation option while non is available
 - COULD allow passing validation options, such as "filter", "except" and allow use of the "var" validation
+- SHOULD add session options to configure how the session is saved